TaylorBisset/CS131-SimpleBankingSystem-HonorsProject/CS131-SimpleBankingSystem-HonorsProject/README.md

 ### !
 NOTE !

-	Original Project 1 repository became corrupted while I was experienting with and trying to self-teach Git.
+	The original Project 1 repository became corrupted while I was experimenting with and trying to self-teach Git.
-	All code and commit history is saved, but the repository will not work as intended (to my knowledge).
+	All code and commit history are saved, but the repository will not work as intended (to my knowledge).
-	Original repository url is:
+	The original repository URL is:
 	https://github.com/TaylorBisset/CS131-BankingLogin-HonorsProject1

 ## Project 2: File Manipulation

 For my second iteration of this project, I decided to use <filesystem> and <fstream> to utilize files to store data (locally).
-This is my first attempt at any sort of data storage.
+This is my first attempt at any data storage.
 I created a new directory in the project called <u>"profiles"<u> that holds .txt files associated with user profiles.
-For example: taylor.txt's content holds the username: taylor and the password: qwer1324!@#$ and will be where banking account information will be stored.
+For example, taylor.txt's content holds `username: taylor` and the `password: qwer1324!@#$` and will be where banking account information will be stored.

-In the final iteration of this project (for CS131 that is), I plamn to use vectors, arrays, and pointers for data management.
+In the final iteration of this project (for CS131), I plan to use vectors, arrays, and pointers for data management.
-The user will be able to create checking and savings accounts within thier profile files.
+The user can create checking and savings accounts within their profile files.